alirezababazadeh/full-spring-project/README.md

 - Spring Cloud Gateway with jwt security.

-- Also contains service discovery with netflix eurika.
+- Also contains service discovery with netflix eureka.

 - Integrated with postgresql database.